hyperledger-cacti/cacti/packages/manual-of-auto-testing-codes.md

 	- `./script-build-packages.sh`

 ## How to use this sample auto-testing
+1. Go to the following directory:
+	- `cd /packages`
 1. Execute the following command:
 	- `npm run test`
 	- The sample of result is as the following: